Please enter the email address you used to create the account. We'll send you a link that lets you create a new password.

 Please check your email.
 Click the link in the email to create a new password.

-Over the last 120 years, USG has established itself as a trusted name in the construction manufacturing industry by providing high-quality building materials that our customers can stake their reputation on.
+USG has established itself as a trusted name in the construction manufacturing industry for over 120 years through high-quality building materials.
 The resiliency needed to make it for over a century in the industry comes with the expectation of standing by the performance of your products, but also sustaining a deep knowledge of those products.

 Besides their name, it mostly comes down to a weight difference between these two products.
 Sheetrock® Brand Plus 3® Joint Compound weighs about 25% less than Sheetrock® Brand All-Purpose Joint Compound.
 Plus 3® is also easier to sand and shrinks less, which can pay off in productivity over the course of an install.

 One of the things that make USG Durock® Brand Cement Board Panels so easy to install is that it does not matter which side faces out.